robramsaynz/torokiki-email-server/torokiki_mail_server/send/email_reply_text/help_reply.md

 	text : 'These routes are now plied by a petrol based bus service.' tags : 'lambtonquay transport bus'
 	================================

-If the 'create-response-to' command succeeded, you'll get an reply letting you know the URL where you're content is located.
--->

 ## 'help' Command